bigtreetech/docs/docs/PandaTouch.md

   <br><img src=img/PandaTouch/input_account.png width="600"/>

 ##### Synchronize the printers under the account to the local device
-* After a successful login, you can choose to convert all of your existing printers to cloud mode.
+* After a successful login, you can choose to convert the communication between all of your existing printers and PandaTouch to cloud mode.
 * We recommend only converting all of the printers if all of your machines run using cloud mode.
 If any use LAN Only mode then it is better to manually set each machine to cloud mode as described in [How To Change Working Mode Between The PandaTouch and Printer](#how-to-change-working-mode-between-the-pandatouch-and-printer).

   <br><img src=img/PandaTouch/login_ok.png width="600"/>